 Oil prices are slightly up

-As of April 12 (08:00, Moscow time), Brent Crude futures for June settlement were trading 0.08% higher to settle at $63 a barrel on the London-based ICE Futures Europe Exchange.
+As of April 16 (08:11, Moscow time), Brent Crude futures for June settlement were trading 0.13% hihger to settle at $67.03 a barrel on the London-based ICE Futures Europe Exchange.

-Light Sweet Crude (WTI) futures for May delivery on the New York Mercantile Exchange climbed by 0.03% to close at $59.34 a barrel.
+Light Sweet Crude (WTI) futures for May delivery on the New York Mercantile Exchange rose by 0.14% to close at $63.55 a barrel.

-Oil prices decrease amid concerns over the demand due to increase of coronavirus cases in Asia.

 OPEC+ earlier agreed to increase production by 350 thousand barrels per day in May, and the same in June, then 400 thousand barrels per day in July.